Residency Program in Large Animal Medicine: Livestock Emphasis

 - Residents will have the opportunity to develop their teaching skills and will have a major role as clinical instructors.
-This duty will be performed, in part, by assisting in the tutorial teaching of junior and senior veterinary students and conducting rounds.
+This duty will be performed, in part, by assisting in the tutorial teaching of first, second, third and senior veterinary students and conducting clinic rounds.
 Experience lecturing to large groups will be provided in the seminar/rounds format.
-Residents will receive assistance and guidance in the preparation and delivery of papers and lectures.
+Residents will receive assistance and guidance in the preparation and delivery of peer reviewed literature and lectures.

 - Residents will develop the ability to critically evaluate veterinary literature and will obtain the broad scientific base which is critical to an understanding of medical problems.
 The resident is encouraged to use the medical library and computer-assisted learning programs, and to attend as many campus seminars as possible.
 A trip to a major meeting such as the AABP or ACVIM is encouraged and funding may be provided from resident training funds to help defray expenses.
 When scheduling trips, priority is given to second and third year residents when conflicts arise.

 - Residents share out-of-hours emergency duty on a rotational basis.

 Second and Third Year Programs